kypressblackhat/messenger-autoreply-bot/README.md

 # messenger-autoreply-bot
-What is Messenger Auto-Reply Bot?
-It is a cloud base software that responds to Facebook messages
+![What is Messenger Auto-Reply Bot?
+It is a cloud base software that responds to Facebook messages]

 *Messaging /stop in a thread disables the bot, /resume removes that thread from the whitelist.
 Group chats are automatically whitelisted.